 Set up custom workflows to map your processes.
-Your account has one default workflow that includes five statuses: New, In Progress, Completed, Deferred, and Cancelled.
+Your account has one default workflow that includes five statuses: New, In Progress, Completed, Deferred, and Canceled.
 You can set up additional workflows to better track what stage the work is in.
-Learn best practices.

 Add user groups for enhanced communication and data sharing.
 Instead of sharing data or @mentioning one person at a time, use user groups to quickly share information with groups of people, and make group announcements.

-Add project templates to save time on launching repetitive work.
+Add project blueprints to save time on launching repetitive work.
 Employ Blueprints to manage your project and task templates and plan your work while keeping it separated from ongoing work.

 Separate work to manage planned content in a dedicated workspace section.